taoensso/carmine/README.md

 Carmine was developed with the help of the [YourKit Java Profiler](http://www.yourkit.com/java/profiler/index.jsp).
 YourKit, LLC kindly supports open source projects by offering an open source license.
 They also make the [YourKit .NET Profiler](http://www.yourkit.com/.net/profiler/index.jsp).

-## Carmine supports the ClojureWerkz Project Goals
+## Carmine Supports the ClojureWerkz and CDS Project Goals

 ClojureWerkz is a growing collection of open-source, batteries-included [Clojure libraries](http://clojurewerkz.org/) that emphasise modern targets, great documentation, and thorough testing.

+CDS (Clojure Documentation Site) is a contributor-friendly community project aimed at producing top-notch [Clojure tutorials](http://clojure-doc.org/) and documentation.

 ## Contact & Contribution